Multi-wavelength observations of substructures in solar flare ribbons: Observations and Methods

-With the exceptional spatial and temporal resolution of the data at our disposal, we can analyze the motion and behaviour of riblets.
-However, the nature of the data introduces a significant challenge in developing an automated technique for detecting and tracking riblets.
-The acquired images are frequently characterized by considerable noise, and the riblets themselves tend to manifest in close proximity to one another.
-In view of this, we performed a manual tracking of the evolving riblets throughout the duration of the observation.
-We utilized CRISPEX \citep{vissers_flocculent_2012}, an interactive data language (IDL) based graphical user interface, specifically designed for the analysis of multi-dimensional solar data, to trace all jet-like protrusions originating from the ribbon.
-Specifically, we selected instances where the complete evolution of these protrusions, including their retraction back into the ribbon, could be observed while excluding cases involving frames exhibiting severely compromised seeing quality.
+With the exceptional spatial and temporal resolution of the data at our disposal, we can analyze the motion and behaviour of riblets in unprecedented detail.
+However, the nature of the observation introduces a significant challenge in developing an automated approach for detecting and tracking riblets.
+The acquired images are frequently characterized by considerable seeing-induced noise, and the riblets themselves tend to manifest in close proximity to one another, and sometimes obscured by the saturated ribbon pixels, appearing more like a ribbon blob than as a discrete thread-like feature.
+In view of this, we performed a manual tracking of the evolving riblets throughout the duration of the observation where only thread like structures were selected and any blobs showing similar motion were not considered for this study.
+We utilized CRISPEX \citep{vissers_flocculent_2012}, an interactive data language (IDL) based graphical user interface, specifically designed for the interactive and real-time analysis of SST observations, to trace all thread-like protrusions originating from the ribbon.
+Specifically, we selected instances where the complete evolution of these protrusions, including their retraction back into the ribbon base, could be observed, while excluding cases involving frames exhibiting severely compromised seeing quality.
 As a result of our analysis, we were able to successfully identify a total of 232 events.
 This analysis was performed on the H$\alpha$ wide-band images of the flare because they show the photosphere in quiet regions and the riblets in the flare.
-This enables us to make cleaner measurements of riblet lengths, without introducing obstructions caused by other chromospheric features such as fibrils or fan jets.
+This enabled us to more confidently capture measurements of riblet lengths, without introducing obstructions caused by other chromospheric features such as fibrils or fan jets.